oscarotero/psr7-middlewares/README.md

 ### Cache

-Uses [micheh/psr7-cache](https://github.com/micheh/psr7-cache).
+Requires [micheh/psr7-cache](https://github.com/micheh/psr7-cache).
 Saves the responses' headers in cache and returns a 304 response (Not modified) if the request is cached.
 It also adds `Cache-Control` and `Last-Modified` headers to the response.
 You need a cache library compatible with psr-6.

 ```php
 use Psr7Middlewares\Middleware;